Improved time-translationally invariant tensor network influence functional method for Anderson impurity problems: The improved TTI IF method

-where we have isolated the contributions with $j=k$ in the third line for later convenience.
-After substituting the approximation in Eq.(\ref{eq:expansion}) into the second line of Eq.(\ref{eq:gF}), we can represent $\gF_{\sigma}$ as a GMPS with bond dimension $2n+2$, using the standard technique of representing long-range Hamiltonians as MPOs~\cite{GuoChen2024d}.
-After that, one could use the WI or WII approximation to build $e^{-\delta \gF_{\sigma}}$ as a GMPS with bond dimension $2n+1$~\cite{ZaletelPollmann2015}, and obtain $\gI_{\sigma}$ by multiplying $1/\delta$ such GMPSs.
-As all the GMPSs being multiplied are the same, a more efficient scheme could be used which requires only a constant number of GMPS multiplications~\cite{GuoChen2024d}.
-The computational cost of the TTI IF method thus scales as $O(M\chi^4)$.
-We can see that the TTI IF method will be more efficient than the partial IF method for large $M$.
-However, it suffers from two additional errors compared to the partial IF method: (1) the error occurred in approximating the hybridization function as a sum of exponential functions in Eq.(\ref{eq:expansion}) (which is a well-defined mathematical problem itself, and has nothing to do with subsequent tensor network operations); (2) the error occurred in the WI or WII approximation of $e^{-\delta \gF_{\sigma}}$, characterized by another step size $\delta$ (we note the $\delta$ is not directly related to $\beta$ or $t$).
+where the contributions with $j=k$ have been isolated in the third line for later convenience.
+Substituting the approximation in Eq.(\ref{eq:expansion}) into the second line of Eq.(\ref{eq:gF}), $\gF_{\sigma}$ can be represented as a GMPS with bond dimension $2n+2$, using the standard technique for representing long-range Hamiltonians as MPOs~\cite{GuoChen2024d}.
+Subsequently, the $\WI$ or $\WII$ scheme is employed to approximate $e^{-\delta \gF_{\sigma}}$ (with a step size $\delta$ unrelated to $\beta$ or $t$) as a GMPS with bond dimension $2n+1$~\cite{ZaletelPollmann2015}, and obtain $\gI_{\sigma}$ by multiplying $1/\delta$ such GMPSs.
+Since all the GMPSs being multiplied are identical, a more efficient scheme can be used which requires only $O[\log(1/\delta)]$ GMPS multiplications~\cite{GuoChen2024d}.
+The overall computational cost of the TTI IF method thus scales as $O[\log(1/\delta)M\chi^4]$, by using an iterative scheme to variationally fit the result of the multiplication of two GMPSs with bond dimension $\chi$~\cite{Schollwock2011}.
+The TTI IF method is therefore more efficient than the partial IF method for large $M$.
+However, it introduces two additional sources of error compared to the partial IF method: (1) the approximation error from representing the hybridization function as a sum of exponential functions in Eq.(\ref{eq:expansion}) (which is a well-defined mathematical problem in its own right, and is independent of the subsequent tensor network operations); and (2) the error arising from the $\WI$ or $\WII$ approximation of $e^{-\delta \gF_{\sigma}}$, controlled by $\delta$.
 The TTI IF method is schematically illustrated in Fig.~\ref{fig:demo}(b).